Wendy4532/emoji-sentiment/README.md

   normalized code point sequence (sequence without any variation selector or modifier applied) e.g. `1F602`; use it for mapping the sentiment datum to a specific (emoji) unicode character or connecting it with further meta data (e.g. [unicode-emoji-data](https://www.npmjs.com/package/unicode-emoji-data), [unicode-emoji-annotations](https://www.npmjs.com/package/unicode-emoji-annotations) or [emoji-datasource](https://www.npmjs.com/package/emoji-datasource))

+- `occurrences`

+  absolute number of occurrences of the (emoji) unicode character in tweets

 - `negative`

-  negativity component of the sentiment distribution for those tweets associated with the (emoji) unicode character, ranging from `0` to `1`
+  absolute number of occurrences of the (emoji) unicode character in tweets labeled negative

 - `neutral`

-  neutrality component of the sentiment distribution for those tweets associated with the (emoji) unicode character, ranging from `0` to `1`
+  absolute number of occurrences of the (emoji) unicode character in tweets labeled neutral

 - `positive`

+  absolute number of occurrences of the (emoji) unicode character in tweets labeled positive

+- `pNegative`

+  relative negativity component of the sentiment distribution for those tweets associated with the (emoji) unicode character, ranging from `0` to `1`

+- `pNeutral`

+  relative neutrality component of the sentiment distribution for those tweets associated with the (emoji) unicode character, ranging from `0` to `1`

+- `pPositive`

-  positivity component of the sentiment distribution for those tweets associated with the (emoji) unicode character, ranging from `0` to `1`
+  relative positivity component of the sentiment distribution for those tweets associated with the (emoji) unicode character, ranging from `0` to `1`

 - `score`